Rangers remain road warriors with 3-0 win at Kings

 While the Rangers are in playoff limbo at the moment, unlikely to secure a top-three spot in the Metropolitan Division but in no serious danger of losing the first wild card in the Eastern Conference, they matched the intensity of the desperate Kings in a taut rematch of the 2014 Stanley Cup final.

+Quick made 17 saves for the Kings, who dropped nine points behind St. Louis for the second wild card in the Western Conference with eight games to play.

+''We're not out.
+We're still alive,'' Kings forward Jeff Carter said. ''We go into it one game at a time and we've got to run the table.''

-Los Angeles controlled the start of the game, with Jeff Carter snatching a takeaway and taking a wrist shot that was snapped up by Raanta's glove in the first 17 seconds.
+Los Angeles controlled the start of the game, with Carter snatching a takeaway and taking a wrist shot that was snapped up by Raanta's glove in the first 17 seconds.

 New York didn't get a shot on goal in the opening seven minutes but did create the two most dangerous scoring chances in the first.

-Kevin Hayes elected to shoot during a 2-on-1 break and Quick was able to tuck the puck in his left armpit for the stop, while Michael Grabner's breakaway ended with the winger putting his shot over the goalie and net.
+Kevin Hayes elected to shoot during a 2-on-1 break and Quick was able to tuck the puck in his left armpit for the stop.
+Michael Grabner's breakaway ended with the winger putting his shot over the goalie and net.

 Another breakaway by Grabner in the second ended with his shot being stonewalled by Quick, who failed to earn the Kings a point for just the second time in seven home starts since returning from a groin injury.